 Summary: The City of Sublimity asks its registered voters whether the city should continue the practice of adding fluoride to its water supply.
 Fluoride is currently added to the City's water supply.
 A "yes" vote means you want the City to continue adding fluoride to its water supply.
 A "no" vote means you want the City to stop adding fluoride to its water supply.
-If the majority of the City's electors vote "yes", then fluoride will continue to be added to the City's electors vote "yes", then fluoride will continue to be added to the City's electors vote "no", then the City will stop the practice of adding fluoride to the City's water supply.
+If the majority of the City's electors vote "yes", then fluoride will continue to be added to the City's water supply.
+If the majority of the City's electors vote "no", then the City will stop the practice of adding fluoride to the City's water supply.